 When in flight, it often gave a very high call with a burry tone to it.
 For a primarily a terrestrial bird, this Olive-backed Pipit often boldly flew very high in trees.
 It perched 75 feet up a sycamore at one point, and high in an oak later.
 But it always came back down sooner or later, much to the delight of the assembled crowd.

 Olive-backed Pipit – Conservation Status

-In terms of its conservation status, Olive-backed Pipit is designated an IUCN (International Union for Conservation of Nature) Red List species of least concern, being widespread throughout Europe and Asia, and not showing any obvious signs of decline, though no one is looking particularly closely at it.
-In the United States, apart from the previously mentioned vagrants, Olive-backed Pipit has heretofore been found only on the islands off Alaska, being casual to St. Lawrence Island and the Pribiloffs, and rare on the western Aleutians.
+The IUCN (International Union for Conservation of Nature) designated Olive-backed Pipit a Red List species of least concern.
+Olive-backed Pipit thrives throughout Europe and Asia, without obvious signs of decline.
+However, no one is looking very closely at it.
+In the U.S., apart from the three other records, Olive-backed Pipit was heretofore found only on the islands off Alaska.
+It is casual on St. Lawrence Island and the Pribiloffs, and rare on the western Aleutians.
 Occasionally, larger fallouts of dozens of individuals occur when weather conditions are right.
 In any case, this Olive-backed Pipit was truly a special occurrence here, and a delight to watch.